plietar/malariasim-gc-writeup/GC.md

 proc_elapsed <- proc.time()[[3]] - proc_start
 gc_elapsed <- gc.time()[[3]] - gc_start

-cat(sprintf("GC: %.2fs Total: %.2fs Relative: %.2f%%\n",
+cat(sprintf("Simulation: %.2fs GC: %.2fs Total: %.2fs Relative: %.2f%%\n",
+            proc_elapsed - gc_elapsed,
+            gc_elapsed,
-            gc_elapsed, proc_elapsed,
+            proc_elapsed,
             gc_elapsed / proc_elapsed * 100))
 ```

+The code above runs the simulation for 500 timesteps (i.e. days), with a human
-The `proc.time` and `gc.time` functions both return a vector with the "user",
+population of 1M people.
+The `proc.time` and `gc.time` functions both return a
-"system" and total time.
-The distinction between these isn't very relevant here
+vector with the "user", "system" and total time.
+The distinction between these
-and we'll use the total time throughout.
+isn't very relevant here and we'll use the total time throughout.

 We can run the script on the command line and see the results:
 ```
 $ Rscript gctime.R
-GC: 6.80s Total: 32.66s Relative: 20.83%`
+Simulation: 55.22s GC: 17.03s Total: 72.25s Relative: 23.57%
 ```

 That pretty much confirms our observations from running under the profiler, and